Mechsoft-Limited/iniswap-document/products/syrup-pool/syrup-pool-faq.md

 > Syrup Pool APR = Annualized rewards \(USD\) / User funds staked in Syrup Pool \(USD\) \* 100

-As a basic example, let's take a 60-day pool with 300,000 USD worth of rewards, and 3,000,000 USD worth of CAKE staked in it.
+As a basic example, let's take a 60-day pool with 300,000 USD worth of rewards, and 3,000,000 USD worth of INI staked in it.

-The APR fluctuates as more CAKE is staked by users, and as the price of CAKE, and the reward token, vary.
+The APR fluctuates as more INI is staked by users, and as the price of INI, and the reward token, vary.

 <table>
   <thead>